Educator of Exceptional Needs:

 This 20-credit-hour program may be completed in 24 months of study.
 Students begin in spring and follow the program sequence (spring: 3 credits; summer: 3 credits; fall: 3 credits; spring: 3 credits; summer: 3 credits; fall: 5 credits).

-All courses are offered online with one required face-to-face weekend seminars in the first course.
+All courses are offered online with one required face-to-face weekend seminar in the first course and one in the final course.
 Coursework from other colleges/universities in the area of Deaf/Hard of Hearing do not count toward completion of the program.

 This benefit is subject to change each grant year.